gazelle51/ps5-bot/README.md

-# ps5-scalper
+# ps5-bot

-Scalping bot for a PS5.
+Automated buying bot for a PS5.

 I was hanging out on Discord one night with my friends.
 For the past few months I had been working on a Discord bot for them and they loved it.
-I had just been told I had to quarantine for 14 days and they said "you should make me a PS5 bot!".
+I had just been told I had to quarantine for 14 days and they said "you should make me a PS5 buying bot!".
 So I obliged.

 I started by reading a few articles on the net and then dived right in to it.
 https://www.linkedin.com/pulse/building-scalper-bot-alex-g